Mohan Prasad Subedi

 Annapurna Base Camp Trekking Essential Packing Guide

-Annapurna Base Camp Trek is a moderately difficult trekking route, which requires some basic trekking gear:
+Annapurna Region Trek is a moderately difficult trekking route, which requires some basic trekking gear:

 Hat or cap